Lund Municipality

 Lund Municipality (Lunds kommun) is a municipality in Scania County, southern Sweden.
 Its seat is the city of Lund.

 As most municipalities in Sweden, the territory of municipality consists of many former local government units, united in a series of amalgamations.
 The number of original entities (as of 1863) is 22.
 At the time of the nationwide municipal reform of 1952 the number had been reduced to six.
 In 1967 the rural municipality Torn (itself created in 1952) was added to Lund.
 The City of Lund was made a unitary municipality in 1971 and amalgamated with Dalby, Genarp, Södra Sandby and Veberöd in 1974 completing the process.
 Since 2016, the municipality is subdivided into 16 districts for the purposes of population and land registration.

 Dalby Söderskog, one of Sweden's national parks, is located within the municipality near Dalby.
-Municipal bird of Lund is Eurasian penduline tit.
+The municipal bird of Lund is the Eurasian penduline tit.

 Localities

 There are nine urban areas in Lund Municipality: